dasch-swiss/dsp-api/docs/03-apis/index.md

 License along with DSP.
 If not, see <http://www.gnu.org/licenses/>.
 -->

-# The Knora APIs
+# The DSP APIs

-The Knora APIs include:
+The DSP APIs include:

-* The Knora API versions [1](api-v1/index.md) and [2](api-v2/index.md), which is intended to be used by virtual research environments and other clients for querying and updating data.
+* The DSP API versions [1](api-v1/index.md) and [2](api-v2/index.md), which is intended to be used by virtual research environments and other clients for querying and updating data.
-* The Knora [Admin API](api-admin/index.md), which is intended to be used only by the [DSP-APP](https://github.com/dasch-swiss/dsp-app) user interface, for administering projects that use Knora as well as Knora itself.
+* The DSP [Admin API](api-admin/index.md), which is intended to be used only by the [DSP-APP](https://github.com/dasch-swiss/dsp-app) user interface, for administering projects that use Knora as well as Knora itself.
-* The Knora [Util API](api-util/index.md), which is intended to be used for information retrieval about the Knora-stack itself.
+* The DSP [Util API](api-util/index.md), which is intended to be used for information retrieval about the DSP-stack itself.

-Knora API v2 and the admin API support [Feature Toggles](feature-toggles.md).
+DSP API v2 and the admin API support [Feature Toggles](feature-toggles.md).